proudmonkey/AutoWrapper/README.md

 ```

 # Using Your Own Error Schema
-You can now define your own `Error` object and pass it to the `ApiException()` method.
+You can define your own `Error` object and pass it to the `ApiException()` method.
 For example, if you have the following `Error` model with mapping configured:

 ```csharp
 public class MapResponseObject